K. C. Asiodu: Central Oklahoma

 Asiodu sat out the 2007 season after transferring from UNLV to Division II Central Oklahoma.
 At UCO, he was named Second-team NCAA Division II All-Super Region 4 as a senior in 2007.
 He was also a First-team All-Lone Star Conference North Division pick and the Co-Linebacker of the Year after playing in 11 games made 74 tackles (12.5 for a loss) and had 4.5 sacks, 3 interceptions, broke up five passes, forced three fumbles and recovered two fumbles.
 He returned the three interceptions for 104 yards.

 Professional career

-First stint with Rams
+St. Louis Rams

-After going undrafted in the 2009 NFL Draft Asiodu was signed by the St. Louis Rams as an undrafted free agent.
+After going undrafted in the 2009 NFL draft Asiodu was signed by the St. Louis Rams as an undrafted free agent.
 He was waived during final cuts on September 5 and re-signed to the practice squad.
 The Rams released Asiodu from the practice squad on September 17.

 Miami Dolphins

 Asiodu was signed to the practice squad of the Miami Dolphins on September 29 when the team released linebacker Danny Lansanah from the practice squad.